DeplanckeLab/Live-seq/README.md

 **02. Live-seq:** Subset the Seurat object to Live-seq cells only.
 Generate Live-seq-specific QCs.
 Downsampling of Live-seq.

-**03. scNRA-seq:** Subset the Seurat object to single-cell RNA-seq (scRNA-seq) cells only.
+**03. scRNA-seq:** Subset the Seurat object to single-cell RNA-seq (scRNA-seq) cells only.
 Generate scRNA-seq-specific QCs.
 Downsampling of scRNA-seq.

 **04. Live-seq scNRA-seq integration:** Integration of both layers of data using [Seurat's integration pipeline](https://satijalab.org/seurat/articles/integration_introduction.html).